wskabir123/grafana/README.md

 ansible-playbook -i gra_servers grafana-deployment.yml

-This command will deploy Grafana on the selected hosts listed in your Ansible inventory file.
+This command will deploy Grafana on the selected hosts listed in your Ansible inventory file also opens Firewall port on the target host if its not already open.

 try accessing it with your ip:3000 also check the service on the host side **systemctl status grafana-server Use admin/admin to login and change the password